Chief Executive Officer

 Kym Wootton is responsible for the shared services of E Source: marketing, human resources, project management, IT, facilities, business intelligence, and content management.
 She focuses on building a high-performing business with a commitment to coaching for performance and growth.
 Kym’s work establishes a clear vision for the organization with respect to strategy, mission, and organizational effectiveness that ensures alignment and collaboration across departments.

-Senior Director, Customer Experience Solutions
+Senior Director, Customer Optimization Solutions

 Rachel Reiss Buckley

-Senior Director, Efficiency Solutions
+Senior Director, Customer Energy Solutions

 The E Source Advisory Board is the executive committee providing guidance and thought leadership to E Source and to the energy utility market in general.
 Their wisdom, dynamic insight, innovative advice, and utility experience influence E Source decisions about research, strategy, and market direction.
 Their unbiased opinions provide wide perspectives as well as wise counsel on big-picture issues.